aama/webapp/README.md

     ```

 In either case,  you can then open localhost:3000 in your browser,
 and you will see the application's main menu.
+Go immediately to the
+``Help > Initialize Application`` menu to generate the application-specific
+lists and indices used in menus, queries, and displays (otherwise on
+most pages you will not see anything).

 ### The REPL